XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 In order to leverage OpenType features, you need a `GlyphLine`, which contains the font's glyph information for each of the Unicode characters in your String.
-Then, you need to allow the Shaper class to modify that GlyphLine, and pass the result to the PdfCanvas#showText overload which accepts a GlyphLine argument.
+Then, you need to allow the `Shaper` class to modify that `GlyphLine`, and pass the result to the `PdfCanvas#showText` overload which accepts a GlyphLine argument.

-The API for the Shaper class is subject to modifications because pdfCalligraph is still a young product, and because it was originally not meant to be used by client applications.
-For those reasons, the entire class is marked as @Deprecated or [Obsolete], so that users know that they should not expect backwards compatibility or consistency in functionality.
 Below is a code sample that will work as of iText 7.0.1 and pdfCalligraph 1.0.2.

 ```java